conedevelopment/bazar-docs/contracts-container-and-proxies.md

 }
 ```

-After you created your custimizable model, you can swap the container binding for the product contract.
+After you created your customizable model, you can swap the container binding for the product contract.
 You might do that in one of your service provider's `register` method:

 ```php
 use App\Models\Product;